|Patricia Hearst/Tania - identity crisis|

 The SLA had partially met at this communal house on Chabot Road in Oakland, after Cinque had escaped jail and was hiding out there with a bunch of lefty roommates.
 Cinque, who was black, gathered his troops, consisting of nine people, including two girlfriends, all of whom were white and involved in prison reform and pontificating.
 Wanting to make a splash in leftist underground circles and start a nationwide revolution, he and his girlfriends, Patricia ("Mizmoon") Soltysik and Nancy Ling, brutally assassinated Marcus Foster, the first black superintendent in Oakland, for the unfounded belief that Foster had catered to some idea of the "The Man's" concept of black and white relations.
 The murder was unanimously decried across all political and activist spectrums, and the SLA scrambled to form another plot based on South American guerrilla groups to get their muddled points across.
 Hence, kidnapping.

-Two of the SLA (Joe Remiro and Russ Little) were soon picked off by local police while the collective was living in this suburban ranch house on Sutherland Court in the East-Bay suburb of Concord, CA (where I grew up, amidst the cow-dotted Mt.
+Two of the SLA (Joe Remiro and Russ Little) were soon picked up by local police while the collective was living in this suburban ranch house on Sutherland Court in the East-Bay suburb of Concord, CA (where I grew up, amidst the cow-dotted Mt.
 Diablo foothills).
 The group was hiding out here after the Foster murder when Remiro and Little were stopped by an officer while driving a suspicious-looking van around the neighborhood.